HDG-Community/hdg-wiki-two/content/blog/002-affinification.md

 ## I've Run Out of Clever Title Energy, Can You Tell?
 Anyway this is the section about writing affinification good
 So, you see the problem, and we've acknowledged the problem with the problem.
 Where does this leave us?

 We're not going to tell you not to write affinification.
 If your heart is truly set on it, and you have an idea that's screaming to get out of you and onto the page, by all means, write it.
-That's how _Sui Generis_ happened — out of the same discussion that spawned _Affini Domestication Guide_, I had my own little idea, and I sat on it for about six months carefully refining it, writing key scenes, rewriting them, shopping them around to beta readers (something I very, very rarely do), and generally working as hard as I could to ensure that, even if I was writing something non-canon, I was doing it in a way that respected canon as much as possible.
+That's how _Sui Generis_ happened — out of the same discussion that spawned [_Affini Domestication Guide_](https://archiveofourown.org/works/44880088/), I had my own little idea, and I sat on it for about six months carefully refining it, writing key scenes, rewriting them, shopping them around to beta readers (something I very, very rarely do), and generally working as hard as I could to ensure that, even if I was writing something non-canon, I was doing it in a way that respected canon as much as possible.

-Of course, the community is in a very different place now than it was then.
-We don't really _have_ a canon anymore — maintaining it in a community this size is functionally impossible.
-Instead, we have foundational stories, the Axioms and Rules, and Lorets to help answer questions and guide writers when there's ambiguities or uncertainties.
+Of course, the community is in a very different place now than it was then. [[004-the-canon-is-dead|We don't really _have_ a canon anymore]] — maintaining it in a community this size is functionally impossible.
+Instead, we have [[foundational-works|foundational stories]], the Axioms and Rules, and Lorets to help answer questions and guide writers when there's ambiguities or uncertainties.
 And you'll note that there's nothing in the Axioms or Rules about affinification.
 President Goku can demand that affinification be legalized (dude!!), but joke's on him: it's already legal.
 You can go and write an affinification fic right now.

 You probably shouldn't, mind.